amit-wd/POC/README.md

-# React Native TypeScript Boilerplate
+# React Native TypeScript Boilerplate -- Training
-This is a boilerplate project for working with React Native and TypeScript.
+This is a version of the boilerplate app that is geared for training and introducing new developers to React Native.

-You can copy or reference this repository in order to get started with a React Native project using a TypeScript source that includes environment variable configuration, linting, and testing with sensible defaults.
+* For the app base you should use for projects, see the `master` branch.
+* For an example app with standard dependencies and other examples, see the `example` branch.

 ## Installation
 Requirements: